 It is not surprising that more people object to wearing a removable appliance as a mean of replacing their missing teeth than ever before.
 The reasons are threefold:

 - We are continuously improving our standards of living by increasingly adapting our surroundings to our needs and comfort.
-In the process we are becoming less willing and able to adapt to the older surroundings.
-Driving a stick shift and cranking the window open by hand was totally acceptable 30 years ago, but many find it unnecessary and annoying these days.
+In the process, we are becoming less willing and able to adapt to older surroundings.
+Driving a stick shift and cranking the window open by hand were totally acceptable 30 years ago, but many find it unnecessary and annoying these days.
 Many do not even know how to drive a stick shift!
-Similarly 30 years ago when I attended dental school, wearing removable appliances was the norm for people with multiple missing teeth, but now, these same people find it annoying and unacceptable.
-This is often due to the increasing comfort and general superiority of fixed appliances and the prevalence implants.
+Similarly, 30 years ago when I attended dental school, wearing removable appliances was the norm for people with multiple missing teeth, but now, these same people find it annoying and unacceptable.
+This is often due to the increasing comfort and general superiority of fixed appliances and the prevalence of implants.

 - There is a viable and predictable alternative to wearing a removable appliance that did not exist before

 - There is a social stigma attached to removable teeth.
 Most relate the “dentures in a cup” scene to the very old and destitute.
-We often see this done for comedic value now in television and movies like The Simpsons.
+We often see this done for comedic value now in television and movies.